Microsoft Fabric is Not Just a Technological Solution,

 Here, users can find everything they need to build an analytical platform, explore data, conduct statistical analyses, and create reports, all while having an AI assistant in the form of Copilot at every step.

-Does this mean that Fabric is not just an expensive version of technologies like Apache Hadoop and Parquet, but rather an integrated, all-in-one platform?
+Does this mean that Fabric is not just an expensive version of technologies like Apache Hadoop and Parquet, but rather an all-in-one integrated platform?

 Is it about finding a balance between using Fabric’s built-in capabilities and customizing it to fit unique business needs?

 Margarita Naumova: As a platform rather than an off-the-shelf product, Fabric is designed for tailor-made solutions that require customization for each organization and client.
 This is where our key role as technical experts and data engineers comes in.
-We discuss the business’s specific needs, develop a customized implementation strategy, and ensure a smooth transition to the Fabric platform.
+We discuss the specific business needs, develop a customized implementation strategy, and ensure a smooth transition to the Fabric platform.

-Does this mean that Fabric is not just a technological solution but a strategic one that affects the entire organization?
+Does this mean that Fabric is not just a technological solution, but a strategic one that affects the entire organization?

-Margarita Naumova: Fabric shortens the time needed to turn data into an asset for any organization.
-This, in turn, creates opportunities for competitive advantage.
+Margarita Naumova: Fabric shortens the time it takes to turn data into an asset for any organization.
+This, in turn, provides opportunities for a competitive advantage.
 Any asset that provides a competitive advantage is strategic.
-In this sense—yes, Fabric falls within the domain of strategic decisions for an organization.